rene-kt/frontend-angular-restapi/README.md

 To clone and run this application by yourself, make sure you have NodeJS, Git and a terminal (doesn't matter which), just to run the commands.
 After that, do the following instructions:

-**_First of all, make sure  you have downloaded the [backend](https://github.com/reness0/spring-rest-api-angular-backend).
+**_First of all, make sure  you have downloaded the [backend](https://github.com/reness0/spring-rest-api-angular-backend) and have ran the server.
 The instruction of how to do that is on it's readme._**

 ```bash
 # Clone this repository